Gardening Tips & Know How

 Gardening is one of life’s great joys.
 Coming home to a garden full of flowers will reward you with both beauty and a sense of pride.
 Whether you’re new to gardening or have a wealth of growing experience, you can rely on High Country Gardens as your go-to resource for expert gardening advice.

 We’ve gathered our most valuable planting information here to help assure your gardening success.
 Download our comprehensive planting guide, view our planting videos or use our website header search box to find the plants and gardening articles you’re looking for.
-If you still have questions, feel free to call our gardening experts at 800-925-9387.

 Starting A New Garden:

-The Right Plant For The Right Place You’re sure to have the best garden success if you match the spot in your garden with a plant’s needs.
+The Right Plant For The Right Place: You’re sure to have the best garden success if you match the spot in your garden with a plant’s needs.
 Your hardiness zone, soil type, light and moisture availability should match the plants you choose.
 Read our guide on Matching Plants To the Right Growing Conditions or use our plant filters to narrow your choices to just the right ones for your garden.

 Here’s our step by step guide to choosing plants using the shopping filters: